Treat Capsular Contracture with Revision Surgery

 One of the best ways to prevent capsular contracture is to trust your care to a skilled and experienced surgeon like Dr. Passaretti.

-Diagnosing Capsular Contracture
+How We Diagnose Capsular Contracture

 The symptoms of capsular contracture differ from patient to patient.
 Indicators can include one or both breasts becoming tight, and the implants looking strange, hard, or deformed.

 To determine an appropriate treatment plan, Dr. Passaretti will first diagnose the severity of your condition.
 He will assess the degree of capsular contracture using the four-point Baker scale:

 - Grade I: The breast is soft and appears natural in size and shape